 A Factory World Premiere

+From the African Copperbelt to the back woods of Muskoka, acts of faith tells a story about the power of belief, the disillusionment of youth and the eternal struggle between good and evil.
 The story follows Faith, a young woman who gets mistaken for a prophet.
-When a questionable religious leader attempts to take advantage of her, she begins using her ‘gift’ to right wrongs and punish the wicked.
-As her spiritual notoriety grows, her own faith gradually erodes, driving her away from her home, the church, and all the secrets those places hold.
-Her quest for truth amidst an overabundance of facts and faiths is a timely meditation on how we construct our realities and how the things we have faith in are so easily believed while almost effortlessly falsified.
-Far from home, Faith will come up against the ultimate test of her beliefs, her resolve… and the extraordinary questions of who, what and why we forgive.
+When a revered religious leader attempts to take advantage of her plight, she begins using her ‘gift’ to right wrongs and punish the wicked.
+As her spiritual notoriety grows, her own faith gradually erodes, driving her away from her home and the church in a quest for justice.
+Part Passion narrative, part modern retelling of David and Goliath, acts of faith is an action-adventure in the skin of a catechism.
+Far from home, Faith will come up against the ultimate test of her convictions in a final confrontation between sin and sainthood, morality and godliness.

 About the Playwright

 David Yee is a mixed race actor and playwright, born and raised in Toronto.
 He is the co-founding Artistic Director of fu-GEN Theatre Company, Canada’s premiere professional Asian Canadian theatre company.
 A Dora Mavor Moore Award nominated actor and playwright, his work has been produced internationally and at home.
 He is a two-time Governor General’s Literary Award nominee for his plays lady in the red dress and carried away on the crest of a wave, which won the award in 2015 along with the Carol Bolt Award in 2013.
 He has worked extensively in the Asian Canadian community as an artist and an advocate.
 He has been called many things, but prefers ‘outlaw poet’ to them all.